Education and Training Program

 All the questions concerning the International Summer School can be addressed to the PIR Center's Education and Training Program Director Albert Zulkharneev by phone at +7 (495) 987 - 1915 or e-mail email@example.com

-PIR Center announces participants of the 2013 International Summer School on Global Security.
+PIR Center announces results of the contest for participation in International School on Global Security – 2016.